The top 10 transferable skills for your CV

 Showing you can smoothly adjust to changing circumstances indicates that management will be able to trust you in a range of roles and responsibilities, making you a valuable employee.

 You can demonstrate this versatility by describing any past experiences where you have altered your plans or priorities due to an unexpected turn of events.
-For example, you may have volunteered last minute to take on additional duties or worked overtime to support the team.
+For example, you may have volunteered last minute to take on additional duties or worked overtime to support your team.
 Even simply learning how to use new technologies or new processes shows the employer that you can cope with the ever-evolving role of a long-term employee.

 Digital skills